crisaraoz/amazon-clone/README.md

 # E-shop made with React Components and Material UI

-Status: Not Finalized - In progress
+Status: On Going - In progress
 E-shopping Cart to be included // Current Commit